 The gallery is located on the first level of the Gateway Building, on Trinity College’s main campus at 100 Royal Parade, Parkville.

-Access is via Tin Alley or through the College's main gate (Gates B) or Chapel gate (Gate C), from Royal Parade.
-The Route 19 tram-stop is immediately opposite the college on Royal Parade.
+Access is via Tin Alley or through the College's main gate (Gate B) or Chapel gate (Gate C), from Royal Parade.
+The Route 19 tram stop is immediately opposite the college on Royal Parade (Morrah St).

 Born in England in 1913, Joseph 'Joe' Burke studied at King's College, London before completing his Masters degree at Yale in 1936, under the tutelage of Professor Theodore Sizer.

-For a time he worked at the South Kensington Museum in London before war broke out and he was seconded in to the Public Service.
+For a time he worked at the South Kensington Museum in London before war broke out and he was seconded to the public service.
 Various circumstances would see Burke rise through the civil service, to become the private secretary of Prime Minister Clement Attlee.

 Recommended by Sizer to Daryl Lindsay, then director of the National Gallery of Victoria, Burke was offered and accepted the role of inaugural Herald Chair of Fine Arts at the University of Melbourne; a position endowed through Sir Keith Murdoch and the Herald & Weekly Times.

-Under Burke, the University of Melbourne's Department of Fine Arts was established - the first of its kind in Australia.
-He would hold the role for thirty-two years, until his retirement in 1979.
+Under Burke, the University of Melbourne's Department of Fine Arts was established – the first of its kind in Australia.
+He would hold the role for 32 years, until his retirement in 1979.

 An active participant in Melbourne's academic and cultural life, Burke was an equally engaged member of the Trinity College community, as a resident art tutor, a Fellow, and a dedicated parishioner of the College Chapel.